rodekruis/text_mining/Pipple_Rode Kruis/03. Work/README.md

 # impact data from doc
 Extract impact data from red cross documents.
-Working example based on reports of the Vulnerability Assessment Committee (VAC) from Zambia.
+Working example based on reports of the Vulnerability Assessment Committee (VAC) of Zambia.

 ### workflow
 The extraction of impact data proceed in 3 consecutive steps: